 - Nobody has the right to tell you what to think, feel, or do.
 You have the right to your own thoughts, feelings, values, and beliefs.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

 3. Stick to your guns.

-When you make your boundaries clear, others may feel hurt, angry, or disappointed — especially if the boundary had been weak or leaky for a long time.
+When you make your boundaries clear, others may feel hurt, angry, or disappointed.
+They may lash out at you and try to get you to change your mind — especially if the boundary had been weak or leaky for a long time.
 But this is not your problem.
 You cannot simultaneously set a limit with someone and also take care of their feelings.

 - You don’t have to be “nice” to people who are not nice to you.

 - You have a need and a right to love and respect — and to stand up for yourself.

 - You have a right to be who you are and to live your own life harmlessly, even if others don’t like it.

 - You don’t have to feel guilty for not behaving as others might want you to, or for not giving others what they expect of you.

 - You have a right to your imperfections and shortcomings.
 Never feel guilty for being imperfect!